basestack-co/basestack-flags-react/README.md

 - Source lives in `src/` and is compiled to `dist/` via `tsdown` (ESM only).
 - The package exposes only modern ESM/Node 20+ syntax; no CommonJS output is produced.
 - Biome powers linting/formatting, so please keep editor integrations enabled.

+## Examples

+Minimal framework demos live in `examples/`.
+Each project links `@basestack/flags-react` to `dist/` so you can test the SDK locally without publishing:

+- `examples/next-app-router`
+- `examples/next-pages-router`
+- `examples/tanstack-start`
+- `examples/react-vite`

+Follow the per-project instructions in `examples/README.md` to install dependencies with Bun and run the dev servers.